 This grant supports several of our co-op’s End’s Statements, and the Cheshire County Conservation District’s focus on supporting the viability of farm businesses and the stewardship of natural resources that farmers provide.

-So far approximately $25,000 has been given to a total of 7 local farms so they can increase their wholesale food production.
+So far seven local farms received approximately $25,000 to increase their wholesale food production.
 Find out what they have used this grant for.

 Apply for a Grant

 2018 Grant Cycle Request for Proposal Applications has closed.
 We will accept applications for the 2019 Grant Cycle starting December 2018.